 We Spell Success, S-I!

 Summer Institute is selective, highly coveted, long-standing summer program designed to ease students’ transition to Harvey Mudd.
-It is primarily aimed at underrepresented students in Science, Technology, Engineering and Mathematics (i.e., women, students of color, 1st-generation college students), but we encourage all incoming students to apply.
+It is primarily aimed at underrepresented students in Science, Technology, Engineering and Mathematics (i.e., women, students of color, 1st-generation college students).

 SI is a free summer program, which includes room, board and a $500 stipend.